Public Events Series: The Art of Flourishing: Conversations on Disability

 Rachel Kolb is a writer and a PhD candidate in English literature at Emory University, where her work explores ideas about deafness, language, the senses, and communication in American literature and culture.
 She graduated from Stanford University and was the first Deaf Rhodes scholar at Oxford.
 Her writing has been featured in The New York Times and The Atlantic, and she gave a TED talk at TEDx Stanford in 2013.

-The first signing Deaf woman in the world to receive a PhD in philosophy, Blankmeyer Burke is an associate professor of philosophy and faculty administrator of professional development at Gallaudet University.
+Teresa Blankmeyer Burke is the first signing Deaf woman in the world to receive a PhD in philosophy, Blankmeyer Burke is an associate professor of philosophy and faculty administrator of professional development at Gallaudet University.
 She characterizes her work as “deaf philosophy — the space where philosophy intersects with Deaf studies.”